 - an increase in stock units per hectare

 - greater ability to implement farm environment plans

 - increased drought resistance.

 - an average rate of return of 45% over 20 years

 - an average payback period of 3 years.

-The AgFirst report – prepared for MPI, MBIE (Ministry of Business, Innovation and Employment), Te Puni Kōkiri and Beef + Lamb NZ – was based on results from 11 case study farms around the country.
+The AgFirst report was prepared for MPI, MBIE (Ministry of Business, Innovation, and Employment), Te Puni Kōkiri, and Beef + Lamb NZ.
+The report was based on results from 11 case study farms around the country.
 Included in the report is advice and tips from the case study farmers to help others thinking about installing a scheme.